 3. Farmed salmon is full of harmful toxic contaminants.

-Although yes, our waters are becoming more contaminated and all wild fish absorb at least some contaminants from the waters they swim in, farmed salmon live less sanitary fisheries in very concentrated pens that are loaded with contaminants of all kinds.
+Although yes, our waters are becoming more contaminated and all wild fish absorb at least some contaminants from the waters they swim in, farmed salmon live in less sanitary fisheries in very concentrated pens that are loaded with contaminants of all kinds.

 4. Fish Farms do Environmental Damage and Harm Local Ecosystems